-In September 2018, Venatorx entered into an exclusive license agreement (“License Agreement”) with Everest Medicines II Limited (“Everest”), a C-Bridge Capital-backed biopharmaceutical company with operations based in China, to support the development, registration and commercialization of cefepime-taniborbactam in Greater China, South Korea and Southeast Asia.
-Under the terms of the License Agreement, Venatorx and Everest will collaborate on the global Phase 3 clinical development trials of cefepime-taniborbactam, Everest will be solely responsible for the commercialization of cefepime-taniborbactam in the Territory, and Venatorx will be eligible to receive royalties on net sales of cefepime-taniborbactam in the Territory.
+In September 2018, Venatorx entered into an exclusive license agreement with Everest Medicines Limited (HKEX:1952.HK) to support the development, registration and commercialization of cefepime-taniborbactam in Greater China, South Korea and Southeast Asia.
+Under the terms of the license agreement, Venatorx and Everest are collaborating on the global Phase 3 clinical development trials of cefepime-taniborbactam.
+Everest will be solely responsible for the commercialization of cefepime-taniborbactam in its territory for which Venatorx will be eligible to receive royalties on net sales.

 In April 2020, Venatorx and GARDP announced a collaboration to accelerate the development of, and access to, cefepime-taniborbactam.
-GARDP is collaborating with Venatorx to complete the development of cefepime-taniborbactam, including the Phase 3 cUTI trial; additional clinical trials in adults with multidrug-resistant infections; and clinical development activities and trials to enable cefepime-taniborbactam to be used for children, including newborns with serious bacterial infections.
+GARDP is collaborating with Venatorx to complete the development of cefepime-taniborbactam, including the Phase 3 cUTI trial, an additional clinical trial in adults with infections due to carbapenem-resistant Enterobacterales and Pseudomonas, and non-clinical and clinical development activities to enable cefepime-taniborbactam to be used for children, including newborns with serious bacterial infections.
 Venatorx is committed to working with GARDP to distribute cefepime-taniborbactam on an affordable basis worldwide.
 Venatorx has granted GARDP exclusive rights to distribute and sub-distribute cefepime-taniborbactam, once it is approved for clinical use, in most low- and lower middle-income countries.